SAP-archive/teched2020-DEV166/exercises/ex1/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 1 - Create a Cloud Application Programming Model service and a Fiori Elements application

 In this exercise, we will create an application based on a data model and service created using the Cloud Application Programming Model (CAP) and a UI based on Fiori elements (FE) which in turn is based on UI5.